 This is still a challenge for most marketers.

-Signal’s research shows that only 6% of marketers worldwide report having a single view of the customer across online and offline channels.
+Signal’s research shows that only 6% of marketers worldwide report having a single customer view across online and offline channels.
 What’s the problem?
 Certainly legacy technologies and siloed marketing systems are an issue.
 But perhaps the biggest challenge is the lack of a comprehensive first-party data and identity strategy.

 Integrating all that rich information into persistent customer profiles, and tying data sets back to real people, will enable brands to continuously recognize their customers wherever they are, as they switch between devices, and digital and physical environments.
 Moreover, connecting offline and online data helps marketers provide contextually relevant experiences, shaping interactions with the customer based on needs and wants, and where they are in their journeys.